 Confidentiality: It is the NYC Public Schools' policy to respect the privacy of all parties and witnesses to complaints brought under this policy.
 However, sometimes, we may need to share information in order to resolve a complaint.
-Therefore, information regarding a complaint may be disclosed in appropriate circumstance to individuals with the need to know or where required by law.
+Therefore, information regarding a complaint may be disclosed in appropriate circumstance to individuals with the need to know.